aronwolf90/k8s-config/README.md

   hcloud_token       = "MY_HETZNER_TOKEN"
   kubernetes_version = "1.19.15"
   location           = "fsn1"
+  # The variable is used to specify what master node
+  # to use to get a join token.
   main_master_name   = "master"
   master_nodes       = [
     { name = "master",  image="ubuntu-20.04" }